rysavy-ondrej/Netfox.NDX/Hadoop/CassandraDbFormat.md

     PRIMARY KEY (flowId)
 )
 ```

-Conversation attributes are as follows:
+Flow attributes are as follows:

 * Application protocol as reported by selected classification method
 * Total number of packets sent